 The IRS is not stupid though.
 When you sell your asset that has been depreciated, you’ll ultimately realize a gain on the sale price versus your depreciated cost basis, so there isn’t really a truly free lunch…or is there?

 For instance, you have a cost basis of $1 million dollars in a property that you find a buyer for at a price of $5 million.
 Instead of having a $4 million dollar capital gain and paying a big chunk in taxes, you can unload your $5 million property and “immediately” purchase a different asset all the while deferring your $4 million capital gain into your next property.
 You’ll now have a $1 million cost basis in your new asset.
 It is the greatest tax cut or tax deduction that exists when in actuality it’s just a deferral.

-The theory is to continue to execute profitable deals and roll into larger ones all the while deferring taxes into eternity.
+The theory is to continue to execute profitable deals and roll into larger ones all the while deferring the property taxes into eternity.
 Eventually, you will die, and your heirs will take over with a stepped-up basis.
-What’s really special is that the income you’ll receive from the larger asset is not affected in any shape, manner, or form.
+What’s really special is that the taxable income you’ll receive from the larger asset is not affected in any shape, manner, or form.

-I talked about how savvy commercial real estate investors utilize 1031 exchanges to “trade-up” properties to defer capital gains taxes and how they depreciate “appreciating” assets.
+Savvy commercial real estate investors utilize 1031 exchanges to “trade-up” properties to defer capital gains taxes and how they depreciate “appreciating” assets.
 These are some of the major tax benefits we can take advantage of opportunistic real estate investors.
 The other big tax advantage associated with owning rental property is the treatment of capital gains when we sell a property.

 After holding property for one year, the capital gain from a sale of real estate in the US is currently subject to long term capital gains treatment.
 This is typically less from a percentage standpoint than our corresponding “ordinary income” tax brackets.